 10. As someone recently told me, “it must work – people are losing weight”.
 People that are truly losing fat on lower carb, higher protein diets, are doing so because they are eating fewer calories – that’s the bottom line.
 There is no magic – the same can be done on a healthy diet.

 11. Low carb diets are lacking in fiber.
 Every plant-based food has some fiber.
 All animal products have no fiber.
-A lack of fiber increases your risk for cancers of the digestive track (because transit time is lengthened) and cardiovascular disease (because of fibers effect on fat and cholesterol).
+A lack of fiber increases your risk for cancers of the digestive tract (because transit time is lengthened) and cardiovascular disease (because of fibers’ effect on fat and cholesterol).
 It also puts you at a higher risk for constipation and other bowel disorders.

 - Weight loss (mostly muscle and muscle fluid) is often rapid during the first few weeks.
 This causes people to think they’re losing fat rapidly.